barsoom/devbook/rails_conventions/README.md

 Shouldn't know SQL or much of the Active Record API; models should encapsulate that.

+We like to pass locals explicitly to the view rather than using ivars.

-Looking into: Two-step views (view objects and templates); passing locals explicitly instead of ivars.
+Looking into: Two-step views (view objects and templates).

 ### `app/documents/`